eskil4152/Quantum/README.md

-# Testing enviroment - Behavioral changes of quantum applycations after refactoring and line reordering
+# Testing enviroment - Behavioral changes of quantum applications after refactorings and line reordering

 ### Tools used in project:
 * Python 3.13.5